Kyphoplasty for Treatment of Painful Compression Fractures

 With resurgence of dangerous COVID variants and other drug resistant bugs, we at APEX Endovascular feel strongly that routine procedures should not be performed in hospitals where the risk of exposure and illness is very high.

-At APEX Endovascular, we are focused on individual service and maintain the highest infection control measures to ensure your safety.
+At APEX Endovascular, we are focused on individual service and maintain the highest infection control measures to ensure your safety in Fort Collins.